- Fundamentals of Oral Commmunication

 - Training & Development

-Clemens primary research and teaching foci are in Health, Organizational, Relational, and Gender Communication.
+Dr. Clemens primary research and teaching foci are in Health, Organizational, Relational, and Gender Communication.
 His scholarly work has appeared in Health Communication, Ohio Communication Journal, The Forensic of Pi Kappa Delta, and Carolinas Communication Annual.
-His doctoral dissertation research focuses on the experiences and identities of individuals living with the chronic autoimmune disease, Hashimoto’s Thyroiditis.
-He is also involved in a research team at Bowling Green State University that examines bystander intervention techniques, and he is working on a project with colleagues that studies the stories from women cosmetologists and their emotional experiences in the workplace.
+He also published a book chapter in The Handbook of Communication Training (Routledge) with his co-authors on Belbin Team Roles.
+His doctoral dissertation research focused on the experiences and identities of individuals living with the chronic autoimmune disease, Hashimoto’s Thyroiditis.
+Dr. Clemens actively presents and participates at the International Congress of Qualitative Inquiry Conference, the International Association of Autoethnography and Narrative Inquiry Conference, the National Communication Association Conference, and the Ohio Communication Association Conference.

-For his research and service, he has been awarded numerous awards including the BGSU School of Media & Communication Excellence Award 2017, BGSU School of Media & Communication Research Excellence Award 2016, 2017, 2018, and the Top Reviewer Award from the National Communication Association’s Training & Development Division 2017.
-He is currently the Co-Chair for the National Communication Association’s Training & Development Division, and he is a member of the Executive Board for the Ohio Communication Association.
+For his research and service, he has been awarded numerous awards including the BGSU School of Media & Communication Excellence Award 2017, BGSU School of Media & Communication Research Excellence Award 2016, 2017, 2018, as well as the Top Reviewer Award (2017) and the Rising Star Award (2019) from the National Communication Association’s Training & Development Division.
+He is currently a member of the Executive Board for the Ohio Communication Association and he serves as a reviewer for the Ohio Communication Journal.

-In his free time, he enjoys spending time with his horses Bruno, Demi, and Cardi B
+In his free time, he enjoys spending time with his many horses, and his dog, Betty.

 Clemens, C. M. (2018).
 What they don’t see.
 Health Communication, 33(9), 1194-1197. doi: